NullixAT/pagemyself/docs/dev/themes.md

 To learn from live examples, just check out the built-in `Hello` themes source files, it is a way easier to see how already existing things are made.
 Filepaths are the same as your new module, expect everything is in `Myself`.

+### Screenshot required
+A `screenshot.png` is required in the folder `modules/YourModuleName/public/themes/YourThemeName`.
+Without this, your theme won't be available in the theme chooser in the website settings.

 ### Compiled files for JS/SCSS

 Compiled files comes automatically into `modules/YourModuleName/public/dist` and are updated each time you open any page where you theme is activated in the frontend.